 - a mandatory regional Feed Your Brain orientation; and

 - Summer Learning Program Quality Improvement through School's Out Washington which includes (each funding cycle):

 - Summer Learning Program Quality Assessment (one full day)

 - One full day of goal setting and quality coaching

 - Cycle end wrap up meeting

 - Funded organizations must comply with reporting and evaluation requirements, including tracking data and administering pre- and post-assessments.

 - Funded organizations must have liability insurance and guarantee that the program funded under this grant is in compliance with all state and local laws and regulations.

-- Funding will be disbursed in three payments, which are contingent upon the organization meeting all contract reporting requirements.
+- Funding will be disbursed in one payment per funding cycle (three payments for the 2019-2021 funding period), which are contingent upon the organization meeting all contract reporting requirements for each funding cycle.